SolivanLau/gsap-learning/src/styles/README.md

 -   **class names** and **ids** are in `camel-case` format.
 -   **BEM** is used for naming blocks, elements and modifiers.

 Please avoid nested block and modifier class names with scss `&` operator.
-Although convenient, it is difficult to maintain. **Flatten BEM Declarations** for easier organization andreadability.
+Although convenient, it is difficult to maintain. **Flatten BEM Declarations** for easier organization and readability.

 #### Nested BEM with `&` Operator 😕